Kashgar Xinjiang, China Travel Guide

 A few local phrases show respect.

-Always download and set up a reliable Virtual Private Network (VPN) service Before arriving in China.
-Many international websites and apps (Google, Facebook, Instagram, WhatsApp) are blocked without one.
+Always download and set up a reliable Virtual Private Network (VPN) service Before arriving within China.
+Many international sites and apps (Google, Facebook, Instagram, WhatsApp) are blocked without one.

 This information helps you navigate Kashgar with self-assurance, covering typical operating hours, cultural norms, and accessibility considerations.

-Chinese Public Holidays: New Year's Day, Spring Festival (7-day holiday), May Day (in many countries), National Day.
+Chinese Public Holidays: New Year's Day, Spring Festival (7-day holiday), Labor Day, Liberation Day.
 During these, transport is crowded, attractions are busier.
-Holidays In islam: Eid al-Fitr, Eid al-Adha.
+Holidays In islam: Eid-Fitr, Eid al-Adha.
 Many Uyghur businesses may close.
 Id Kah Mosque is very busy.

-Some outdoor attractions, especially in the high Pamir Mountains, may have reduced accessibility or restricted services in deep winter because of snow, ice, and extreme cold.
-Always verify accessibility before planning trips to these specific areas.
+Some outdoor attractions, especially in the high Pamir Mountains, may have reduced accessibility or minimal amenities in deep winter because of snow, ice, and intense cold.
+Always verify accessibility before planning trips to these areas.

 Adhering to local customs respects the community.